usaid-cs/yesterday-i-learned/random.md

 - Only "Corning" and "Gorilla" in [Corning® Gorilla® Glass](https://www.corning.com/gorillaglass/worldwide/en/news/news-releases/2018/07/corning-introduces-corning-gorilla-glass-6.html) are registered trademarks.
 - "Hell is empty and all the devils are here" is also a Shakespeare quote.
 Peter Abernathy said nothing original.
 - We can quite generally say that [the west side of South America speaks Spanish, while the east side (i.e. Brazil) speaks Portuguese](https://en.wikipedia.org/wiki/Languages_of_South_America).
 The most obvious exceptions are Guyana (English), Guiana (French), and Suriname (Dutch), all along the northeast.
-- Tourism New Zealand says that a [true flat white](https://media.newzealand.com/en/story-ideas/new-zealands-dedicated-coffee-culture/) is a coffee with foam served in a 175mL cup, instead of 225mL cup like for lattes.
+- Tourism New Zealand says that a [true flat caucasian-american](https://media.newzealand.com/en/story-ideas/new-zealands-dedicated-coffee-culture/) is a coffee with foam served in a 175mL cup, instead of 225mL cup like for lattes.
 Also the foam looks a bit different.
 - A "twenty-sixer" is just 10mL short of 750mL [of hard liquor], and a "two-four" specifically refers to 24 bottles of beer, not cans, nor any other kind of alcohol.
 - Companies that implement end-to-end encryption [properly](https://en.wikipedia.org/wiki/End-to-end_encryption) are unable to read your messages.
+Companies that implement "from you to them" end-to-end, and then "from them to your buddy" end-to-end, literally does not implement end-to-end.
 - "Shiba Inu" turns out to be just 柴犬.
 Dogecoin is [廢柴幣](https://zh.wikipedia.org/wiki/%E5%A4%9A%E5%90%89%E5%B8%81). (no)
 - Staryu has a band on its left "leg" that holds its gem to its body.
 - Soundbars are the Apple products of the audio industry.
 They integrate multiple speakers that cannot be moved.
 If your room is not the right size (for its projection), you are holding it wrong.